diya25boe10035-cmd/digital-literacy-project-/README.md

 25BOE10035

-Task 1: A single slide depicting various points on digital tools for students and professional onnline presence along witha brief description on digital literacy and a picture of a boy on his computer.
+Task 1: A single slide depicting various points on digital tools for students and professional online presence along with a brief description on digital literacy and a picture of a boy on his computer.

 Task 2: Screenshots of Linkin, Kaggle and Github profiles.